tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 * Create a basic smart contract in Solidity.

-* Create getters and setters in Solidity including return type.
+* Create getters and setters in Solidity, including return type.

 * Create basic functions in Solidity
  (in this case, a `deposit` function to add Ether, a `withdraw` function to withdraw Ether, and a `fallback` function to capture Ether).

 * Utilize the built-in `payable` modifier in Solidity to give addresses or functions the ability to accept Ether.